reyesvicente/Rants/README.md

 # Rants
 A web app built with Django and Django rest framework that is made for just venting out online

+This repo is based on [this article](https://vicentereyes.org/getting-started-with-django-rest-framework) that I wrote.

 ### Create a virtual environment
 `python -m venv venv`